ipref/ietf/transition-to-ipv6-with-ipref.md

 	![](./transition-to-ipv6-with-ipref.s2.jpg)

 	IPREF gateways are configured.
 References are assigned.
 Traffic goes through the gateways.
 All services subject to transition are now accessed via IPREF.
-Some local IPv6 subnets may be set up but remain unused.
+Some local IPv6 subnets may be set up but not used.

 	Transition process at local networks is now decoupled from transition efforts at peer networks.
 Local networks may now start internal transition to IPv6 independently.
 Traffic between the gateways will remain over IPv4 Internet.
 This does not affect transitioning of internal networks to IPv6.